How to Get Better at GRE Reading Comprehension: 7 Key Tips

 Let’s review what we’ve discussed.

-To master GRE Reading Comprehension, we have to keep at the forefront of our minds the fact that RC does indeed test comprehension.
+When thinking about how to ace GRE Reading Comprehension, we have to keep at the forefront of our minds the fact that RC does indeed test comprehension.
 So, we must be careful readers who aim to understand what passages are saying.

 Also, it’s important to be aware that answering GRE RC questions is, to a large degree, about telling the difference between trap choices and correct answers.